-Loan Repayments.
-If you take a loan from the Plan, you will be required to set up regular payments made directly to the Vendor to repay the loan to your Accounts, with interest, based on an amortization schedule.
+If you took a loan from the Plan prior to May 1, 2025, you were required to set up regular payments made directly to the Vendor to repay the loan to your Accounts, with interest, based on an amortization schedule.
 Loans must be repaid within 5 years (or up to 10 years if the loan is used to purchase your primary residence).